Living Liberation Now: Hindu Moksha (Jivanmukti) and Parallels in Buddhism, Jainism, Sikhism

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What practical signs show progress toward moksha?
+What practical signs suggest progress toward living liberation?